huyunf/github_personal_site/content/blog/blog_11_13_2017_3/blog_11132017_FirstLife.md

-Title: Memory of Travel to Nepel
+Title: Memory of Travel to Nepal
 Date: 2017-11-13 22:29
-Category: life
+Category: Life
-Tags: travel
+Tags: Travel
 Slug: memory_of_travel_to_nepel

 # Picture taken in Nepel: